Sichuan Peppers Decoded: 7 Science-Backed Techniques for Authentic Mala Flavor Mastery

 #4: Different Varieties for Different Moods

-• Hongbei (红北): Earthy and floral, perfect for marinades.
+• Hongbei (红北): Earthy and floral, perfect for marinades requiring subtle numbing.

-• Qinghua (青花): Vibrant green with citrus notes, best when fresh.
+• Qinghua (青花): Vibrant green with citrus notes, best used fresh in summer dishes.

 Various Sichuan pepper varieties displayed side by side